ziya-hn/Zecta-Programming-Language/README.md

 strvar.findend(substring)  // returns ending index of finded substring strvar.search(substring)  // returns count of substrings inside string

-Feature controlabilty in Z
+Feature controlabilty in Zecta
 ```
 // safe macros
 ~~customize ('macro') dowhile <=> until
 ~~customize ('type_alias') number <=> math::real
 ~~customize ('macrofunc') print(string arg) <=> print.format(arg)

-// Z Feature Control
+// Zecta Feature Control
 ~~diagnostic (enable) 'Uppercase-Global'   // this will affect whole file
 ~~diagnostic (enable) 'Uppercase-Classname' ~~end  // it's affect is beetwen the line below diagnostic and the line above "~~end" given

 ~~diagnostic (disable) 'Conditional-Bracket'
 ~~diagnostic (enable) 'Conditional-paranthesis'

-// Cheking Z version control
+// Checking Zecta version control
-~~version (log)  // log Z version
+~~version (log)  // log Zecta version
-~~version (string Zversion)  // create a variable and store in it (version stored in a string typically)
+~~version (string ZectaVersion)  // create a variable and store in it (version stored in a string typically)
 ```
 Note: in the line of diagnostics we can not append code(like C macros) since we can not put semicolon after them
       in the same line.

 # Useful Libraries